-For the listening tests, 68 speech samples for Impersonator A and 56 samples for Impersonator B were selected out of the material that consisted of 20 second duration samples.
-The samples were further cut into 10 seconds samples and in addition to speech enhancement described in Section 3, all the speech samples were further normalized to have the same active speech level.
+Section 3, all the speech samples were further normalized to have the same active speech level.
 We estimated the active speech level using the activlev function provided in the VOICEBOX speech processing toolbox (Brookes et al., 2006).
-This function implements ITU-T P.56 recommendation of objective measurement of active speech level in a given audio file2.
+This function implements ITU-T P.56 recommendation of objective measurement of active speech level in a given audio file.

 The length of the samples for the listening test was considered.
-Trials including a pair of 20 seconds segments would have taken at least 40 seconds to answer for a listener.
+Trials including a pair of 20 s segments would have taken at least 40 s to answer for a listener.
 For this reason, we also considered the amount of material to use during the test, since listeners are prone to fatigue or boredom if the listening task is long or tedious.
-It is mentioned in Bech and Zacharov (2007) that perceptual evaluations requirements consider sessions of 20 minutes a good idea, and 30 to 40 minutes sessions acceptable.
-We decided to include 34 trials for the Listening test 1 (Imp A) and 28 trials for the Listening test 2 (Imp B) with a test duration estimated at 30 minutes for each listener.
+It is mentioned in Bech and Zacharov (2007) that perceptual evaluations requirements consider sessions of 20 min a good idea, and 30-40 min sessions acceptable.
+We decided to include 34 trials for the Listening test 1 (Imp A) and 28 trials for the Listening test 2 (Imp B) with a test duration estimated at 30 min for each listener.